petter-holmberg/elements/README.md

 ## Quantifiers

-`all_of` takes a loadable range and a unary predicate.
-It checks if all values in the range satisfy the predicate.
+`each_of` takes a loadable range and a unary predicate.
+It checks if each value in the range satisfy the predicate.
 `any_not_of` takes a loadable range and a unary predicate.
 It checks if any value in the range does not satisfy the predicate.
 `none_of` takes a loadable range and a unary predicate.
 It checks if none of the values in the range satisfies the predicate.
 `any_of` takes a loadable range and a unary predicate.
 It checks if any value in the range satisfies the predicate.